tomoya-sasaki/Code_Tips/R/MeCab.md

 # RMeCab

 ## Install
 Try [this](https://github.com/IshidaMotohiro/RMeCab/issues/21#issuecomment-1113888363) on Terminal (not on iTerm).
-Do not use homebrew.
+Do not use homebrew (if you're using Apple Silicon).

 ## neogold